How to Pass the NWEA 4th Grade MAP Test in 2023

 The test results are used to judge what academic steps the child needs to take, rather than their definitive ability.
 The assessment of their strengths and weaknesses helps their parents prepare for what to do next.

-In this article we will discuss the three areas in more detail.
-We will also outline how the test is scored and how you can give your child the best chance of success.
+In this article, we will discuss the three areas in more detail.
+We will also outline how you can give your child the best chance of success.

 This section is multiple choice, and your child must select one answer from a choice of four answers.